alanboy/stuff/blog/_posts/2022-01-27-customerdevelopment.markdown

 description: Customer Development
 ---

+If you are just about to run an interview, download a cheat sheet here.

-## Customer Development
+# What are Customer Development Interview?

+They are a way to understand the product and the market better.

-Customer development is divided into two phases: problem discovery and product validation.
-Problem discovery is about understanding the customer's perspective and problems, after you've understood the problem, then you create a prototipe (or MVP) and then proceed with the product validation.
+Customer development interviews are divided into two phases: **problem discovery** and **product validation**.
+Problem discovery is about understanding the customer's perspective and problems, after you've understood the problem, then you create a prototype (or MVP) and then proceed with the product validation.

 You must begin with a set of hypothesis, the process of customer development will validate or invalidate these.
 But the most important part of validating or invalidating the hypothesis is that it has to come from the potential customers, not you.